yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-from-hibernate-to-space.markdown

 {rate}

 # Overview
-The following example is based on the standard [Spring Hibernate Integration tutorial|http://www.vaannila.com/spring/spring-hibernate-integration-1.html].
+The following example is based on the standard depanlinkSpring Hibernate Integration tutorialtengahlinkhttp://www.vaannila.com/spring/spring-hibernate-integration-1.htmlbelakanglink.
 In this best practice you will see how to modify an existing simple spring/hibernate application to leverage GigaSpaces as the [in-memory Data-grid|XAP91:The In-Memory Data Grid] and the application server hosting both the [web application|XAP91:Web Application Support] and the data in-memory.
 The Hibernate persistency settings will still be leveraged by [GigaSpaces Hibernate External Data Source|XAP91:Hibernate External Data Source] storing the data in-memory into a database in an [asynchronous manner|XAP91:Asynchronous Persistency with the Mirror].

 Moving Spring/Hibernate application to GigaSpaces involves the following basic steps: